comrade-mid/Signal-Generator/README.md

 Signal Generator, will not function due to file open function necessary to grab Sin wave function

-AC97_Control - Module that defines communication to on-chip codec.
+AC97_Control.v - Module that defines communication to on-chip codec.
 Breaking it down based on frame to a 23Mhz clock.

-slot_fsm - Inputs waveform signals and switch that determines the frame to communicate with the codec.
+slot_fsm.v - Inputs waveform signals and switch that determines the frame to communicate with the codec.
 Using an if-else statement that instantiates a multiplexer
             to a designated portion of the frame.

 slowClocks.v [Defunct] - Initially developed to help generate waveforms at designated frequency of hearing, from 20Khz to 20hz, where instead it simply lowered the